bencer3283/bencer3283.github.io/index.md

 widget1:
     title: "Experiences"
     url: '/experiences/'
-    text: 'Diversified experience in different fields, including <b>eletronics/optics/software engineering, art, statics, photography</b> and more.
+    text: 'Diversified experience in different fields, including <b>eletronics/optics/software engineering, art, statistics, photography</b> and more.
 Along with lots of experiences as a <b>team leader</b>, I am ready to take on chanllenges that needs integration of various fields.'
 ---

 ---